LiuChXX/learning-based-mppi/README.md

 For other parameters, please see in `config.py`.

 ## Evaluation Performance
-Here we present GIFs below to show an evaluation result on Gymnasium task Cart-Pole-v1.
+Here we present GIF below to show an evaluation result on Gymnasium task Cart-Pole-v1.
 |<img src="cartpole_gif.gif" align="middle" width="300" border="1"/>|
 |:-------------------------: |
 |Evaluation Result|